codepr/codepr.github.io/_posts/2019-03-08-sol-mqtt-broker-p6.md

 be fixed and redundant code, as well as messy includes, but the skeleton is all there and have to be considered an MVP.
 Part-7 will come soon, with testing and some snippets using `paho-mqtt` to play with the newborn.
 Of course some tests would be added, at least for the main features.
+For now you can enjoy the [bonus part](../sol-mqtt-broker-bonus) adding concurrent capabilities to the system.